HerrmuttLobby/chord-splitter/README.md

 Usage :
 -------
-Check out the demo and play some chords on your keyboard.

-To change the algorythm send a message in the first inlet with : "algo sortUp" or "algo sortDown"

---

 Use the sender on a midi listening track (midi comming either from midi clip or from external midi device).

 Put the receiver on any other midi track folowed by instruments, the receiver is intended to be used as a source of notes.

 Activate on each receiver a subset of index.

 Play some chords on the splitter track and change some notes without changing the whole chord.